rubyfu/RubyFu/README.md

 ### Who should read this book?
 Ideally, Hackers!; Those who have enough experience to hack our world and have *at least* basics in Ruby programming language.
-To get the best benefits of the book, open Rubyfu.net and pin it's browser tab; Use irb/pry as interpreter to run the code or run it as script; Enhance the code to fit your needs and yeah, tweet the code and it's output to [@Rubyfu][7] to share it with our awesome community.
+To get the best benefits of the book, open Rubyfu.net and pin its browser tab; Use irb/pry as interpreter to run the code or run it as script; Enhance the code to fit your needs and yeah, tweet the code and its output to [@Rubyfu][7] to share it with our awesome community.

 ### Organization of the book